 Famous Astromech Droid Depot Personality Chips

-There are now nine possible Droid Depot personality chips.
-Three new ones mimic classic astromech characters: Chopper’s sassy chirps, BB-8’s beeps, and R-2’s excited noises.
+There are now nine different Droid Depot personality chips.
+Three chips mimic classic astromech characters: Chopper’s sassy chirps, BB-8’s beeps, and R-2’s excited noises.
 The remaining 6 droid depot personality chips are unique to Galaxy’s Edge.

 Galaxy’s Edge Scoundrel, First Order, and Resistance Personality Chips